goposse/haitch/README.md

 >H (named aitch /ˈeɪtʃ/ or haitch /ˈheɪtʃ/ in Ireland and parts of Australasia; plural aitches or haitches)

+**HAITCH, ALONG WITH POSSE, IS NO MORE.
+THIS LIBRARY IS UNMAINTAINED AND IF YOU'RE USING IT YOU SHOULDN'T BE.
+THANKS!**

 Haitch is an HTTP Client written in Swift for iOS and Mac OS X.

 [![CocoaPods](https://img.shields.io/cocoapods/v/Haitch.svg?style=flat-square)](#)